Are there fees that occur with a conversion?

 Are there tax penalties when converting an account?

-You may be subjected to a tax penalty while converting; please speak with your CPA or tax advisor on the details of the conversion process.
+You may be subject to a tax penalty while converting; please speak with your CPA or tax advisor on the details of the conversion process.

 Can I convert my inherited IRA?